phts/NP-01_vu-meter/README.md

 This is a modification of [PeppyMeter] plugin which is used by [PHTS NP-01].

-Currently not used as a standalone plugin due to compatibility issues with `FusionDsp` and `Spotify` plugins.
 Used as an internal repo fetched by [my fork of `Peppy-meter-Basic` plugin](https://github.com/phts/NP-01_plugins/tree/master/peppymeterbasic).

 Tweaks made to [the original repo][PeppyMeter]: